gawainx/gawainx/README.md

 - 🤬: Java, Python 2.x, Python 3.x < 3.6, PHP, NodeJS

 Will share and backup my favorite repos, posts and papers in this page.

-In case Sina Weibo in China🇨🇳 will forbid hyperlink sharing in August, 2020.

 <!--
 **gawainx/gawainx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.